 top of page

-FinTech, InsurTech and RegTech in Germany, Austria, and Switzerland
+FinTech, InsurTech & RegTech Startups: Germany, Austria & Switzerland

 Financial technology has become one of the defining startup sectors across Germany, Austria, and Switzerland.
-The three countries bring different strengths to the landscape — Germany with scale and a mature neobanking sector, Switzerland with its crypto infrastructure and regulatory innovation, and Austria with fast-growing digital asset platforms.
-Insurance technology and regulatory technology add specialized layers that are increasingly intertwined with the broader fintech ecosystem.
+The three countries bring different strengths — Germany with scale and a mature neobanking sector, Switzerland with its crypto infrastructure and regulatory innovation, and Austria with embedded finance and digital payment solutions targeting Central and Eastern European markets.

 In Short